Frequently asked questions (FAQs)

 + What time should I arrive before a show?

-The time listed on your ticket and on the purchase page of the website is the time doors open.
+The time listed on your ticket and on the purchase page of the website is the time the show begins, but please check your event's page to verify.
 Doors typically open an hour before show time.
 Please keep in mind that show times and set times, as well as opening acts, are always subject to change without notice.

 + Can I use my electronic devices during concerts?